 This partial convexification balances problem tractability and the original problem structure, making convexification a tunable process controlled by the parameter $\ell$.
 A whole stream of work studies hardness~\cite{pardalos1991quadratic} and algorithms~\cite{luo2019new} for quadratic optimization when a small number of eigenvalues are negative.
 Given the finite time limit, there is indeed a trade-off between the deformation of the initial objective function, whose Lipschitz constant is strongly affected by the transformation, and the advantages of mitigating nonconvexity.
 In practice, we explore different parameters $\ell$ in parallel on multiple threads.
-Computational experiments (see \cref{sec:convexification_results}) show that some convexification indeed helps but also confirm that full convexification can be detrimental to the search for primal solutions since the original objective is dominated by the convexifying term, sometimes by orders of magnitude, .
+Computational experiments (see Section~\ref{sec:convexification_results}) show that some convexification indeed helps but also confirm that full convexification can be detrimental to the search for primal solutions since the original objective is dominated by the convexifying term, sometimes by orders of magnitude.

-Note that a much tighter convexification can be obtained via solving an SDP.
+Note that a much tighter convexification can be obtained via solving an SDP\@.
 To this end, we define a family of objective functions which are equivalent for all $x \in \{0,1\}^n$ via a parameter $u \in \mathbb{R}^n$:

-The tightest possible convexification can be obtained then via the SDP that finds the optimal vector $u$ such that $Q - 2 \operatorname{diag}(u)$ is positive semidefinite while minimizing the linear term.
+The tightest possible convexification can then be obtained via the SDP that finds the optimal vector $u$ such that $Q - 2 \operatorname{diag}(u)$ is positive semidefinite while minimizing the objective value.
 This can be formulated as:

-We did not explore this approach though as we were primarily interested in finding primal solutions and the tightness of the convexification was not critical to the empirical performance of our approach, so that the additional computational cost of solving the SDP was not justified.
+We did not explore this approach, though, as we were primarily interested in finding primal solutions and the tightness of the convexification was not critical to the empirical performance of our approach, so that the additional computational cost of solving the SDP was not justified.